Antispasmodics

 However, in conditions such as irritable bowel syndrome (IBS) these muscle contractions can occur too often or be painful, causing symptoms such as pain and bloating.

 Because muscarinic receptors are also found in other parts of the body, taking an antimuscarinic can have other effects.
 For example, muscarinic receptors also help to control the production of saliva in the mouth.
-Taking a medicine that blocks these receptors may cause a dry mouth.
+Taking a medicine that blocks these receptors may therefore cause a dry mouth as a side effect.

 Smooth muscle relaxants work directly on the smooth muscle in the wall of the gut.
 Here they help to relax the muscle and relieve the pain associated with a contraction of the gut.